How do I sing Opera AND Pop?

 Mix your own recipe!

 The great advantage of Estill Voice Training™ is that it can explain exactly what happens in the voice when singing in different styles.
 By learning to control the various components of the voice, Estill-trained singers can 'mix' these components in various ways, giving a number of startlingly different sounds.
-Imagine a singer being able to switch from Pop to Opera to Falsetto - completely at will and with total freedom.
+Imagine a singer being able to switch from Pop to Theatre to Opera - completely at will and with total freedom.
 It can be a revelation if you've been traditionally trained.
 But it's 'bread and butter' to an Estill singer!

 Estill teachers believe that all non-abusive voice qualities are equally valid - there's no aesthetic bias, no thinking that only one way of singing is 'right'.
 Whatever styles or genres you choose to sing in, Estill will give you the skills to do it properly - without tension or undue strain and with total confidence.